Who I am

 In my day job, I work for the world’s second largest domain registrar and am fully cognisant of the latest GDPR requirements.
 I wholly support you if you ask me to delete any of the small amount of information I may collect about you.
 I have no problem doing that – personal privacy is super important and you should be in control of that.

 They collect information about visitors who comment on sites like mine that use their Akismet anti-spam service.
 The information collected depends on how a user sets up Akismet for their Site.
 On JDStanley.com, the information collected is: the commenter’s IP address, user agent, referrer, and Site URL (along with other information directly provided by the commenter such as their name, username, email address, and the comment itself).

 The privacy of my personal information is highly important to me and I operate under the assumption it’s equally important to everyone.
 And my day job makes me hyper-aware of what can happen when we don’t actively guard our own personal information.
 I also have data protection training and stay up-to-date with it.

 I make conscious choices in the plug-ins, apps, affiliate partnerships and other services I use.
-For example, my underlying hosting platform, Site5, gives me a choice of server location.
-The server I choose to use is in the basement of Casa Loma castle here in Toronto, so it’s on Canadian soil.
-That means the contents are under Canadian law.
+For example, my underlying hosting platform, HostPapa, is a Canadian web hosting company and their hosting servers are on Canadian soil.
+That means, the contents are under Canadian law.
 I won’t use services that don’t give me enough protection over and control of my own info.
 If it’s not safe enough for me, I won’t use it for you.
 Yeah, that means I have less fancy, fun stuff on my website.
-But at least, anyone who visits can know I’ll continue to ensure the least amount of personal data is collected and be relatively sure their personal data isn’t going anywhere I don’t know about and haven’t disclosed.
+But at least anyone who visits can know I’ll continue to ensure the least amount of personal data is collected and be relatively sure their personal data isn’t going anywhere I don’t know about and haven’t disclosed.